mavbozo/clj-probstat-tutorial/README.md

-# Intro to Probability and Statistics
+# Tutorial on Probability and Statistics using Clojure

-Work in Progress for **Intro to Probability and Statistics**
+**Work-in-Progress**.
+I'd love to hear your feedbacks or suggestions.

 ## Usage

 See `src/index.clj` for the draft.
 Use clay to render the pages.

-The latest published draft can be read here [https://mavbozo.github.io/prostat-tutorial/clay/](https://mavbozo.github.io/prostat-tutorial/clay/)
+The latest published draft can be read here [https://mavbozo.github.io/clj-probstat-tutorial/clay/](https://mavbozo.github.io/clj-probstat-tutorial/clay/)

 ## License